Frequently Asked Questions

 Q: What kind of stuff should I bring with me?

 A: There are a variety of things you might want to bring with you when you move in to the residence hall.
 Rooms are furnished with drapes, two single beds, closets, dressers, chairs, and desks.
+Visit our What to Bring Page for a detailed list.

 Q: Am I allowed to decorate my room?